renlulu/renlulu/README.md

 Besides my major job, what interests me recently is compliers technology.
 My dream for 2021 is to write a parser using a modern language (e.g. golang or typescript) for scilla.
 If that also makes you excited, feel free to join me!

-And always, learning new langguage such as Rust and new tech stack of the fast growing ecosystem.
+And always, learning new language such as Rust and new tech stack of the fast growing ecosystem.
 All this will bring us to the future.
 Never stop!

 Reach out to me: https://twitter.com/xiaohuo200